esposimo/clah/docs/docs/install/getting-started.md

 ```
 Replace <project-dir> with the path where you cloned the repository.
 This configuration will allow you to use the clah command from any terminal session.

+!!! info
+    You can change the `CLAH_SC_HOST_PORT` variable to initialize the Service Config on a port other than `15080`.
+This won't affect any of the CLAH Terraform projects.
+    Since **CLAH** runs only with Docker in single-node mode, the Terraform projects will always use `127.0.0.1:CLAH_SC_HOST_PORT` as the endpoint.

 ## Reload Your Shell Environment